opendatamesh-initiative/odm-specification-dpdescriptor/DEVELOPMENT.md

 Once *rejected*, an RFC will typically not be reconsidered.
 Reconsideration is possible if a *champion* believes the original reason for rejection no longer applies due to new circumstances or new evidence.

-### Transparency

-The process should be as transparent as possible.
-Sometimes there will be discussions that use customer names, sensitive use cases, and so on.
-These must be anonymized, discussed in a private repository, or conducted offline.
-General discussions should happen on the GitHub issues for this project.

 ### Participation